jdcloudcom/en/documentation/Video-Service/Media-Processing-Service/Operation-Guide/Video-Transcoding/Transcoding-Rules.md

 # Basic Rules for Transcoding

-Input format supports most of the mainstream audio and video formats, such as mp4, flv, avi, rmvb, wmv, hls, etc.;
+Input format supports most of the mainstream audio and video formats, such as mp4, flv, avi, rmvb, wmv, and hls;

 The output format currently supports audio and video rules as follows: